• Tea Topic

 Understanding Orange Pekoe

 Orange Pekoe (OP) refers to a grade of black tea.
 It's not about the flavor or the use of oranges.
 Instead, it signifies a specific leaf size and appearance.
-OP teas consist of whole tea leaves that are carefully harvested and processed to retain their shape.
+Orange Pekoe teas consist of whole tea leaves that are carefully harvested and processed to retain their shape.

 Key characteristics of Orange Pekoe teas: